Wildboar-Software/directory/apps/meerkat-docs/docs/authorization.md

 If either of these are unset, they default to the trust anchors used for signing.

+To be used as a labelling authority, the configured trust anchors **MUST** have a `subjectKeyIdentifier` extension (or the equivalent `keyId` field of the `taInfo` alternative); those that do not match this requirement will be ignored.

 ### The Simple Security Policy

 For the sake of easy use of the Rule-Based Access Control (RBAC), Meerkat DSA